Harnessing solar energy power. Solar is a promising source of future energy supplies because not only is it clean, it’s remarkably abundant.

 Dealing with the rising cost of mobility and energy are huge challenges, and the biggest challenge facing humanity may be maintaining an affordable and nourishing food supply.
 But we can have fresher and more nourishing food without fossil fuels.
 What it will take is public support for a switch to local food production on small organic farms using solar irrigation pumps and solar-charged electric tractors.

 It’s easy to feel confused, cynical and even hopeless about the state of the planet these days.
 But I am excited and optimistic because I know we have the technology now that will allow us to wean ourselves from fossil fuels and move to a renewable solar-electric energy system.

 Yes, I know — solar panels are still too expensive for many of us.
 But 10 years ago, nobody gave hybrid cars a chance of succeeding.
 Today, the Toyota Prius is the hottest thing going.
 Plug-in hybrids and all-electric options should be available soon.
 If we all work together and demand that our government set a wise energy policy and use taxes to support the right renewable energy options, I predict we can put the brakes on climate change and enjoy clean, true-green energy.

 (in Terawatt hours*)

 Direct Solar Radiation 350,000,000

-The amount of solar energy available each year (yellow circle, Image Gallery) dwarfs supplies of any other source of power, including total reserves of all the fossil fuels on Earth (small circle, Image Gallery).
+The amount of solar energy available each year (Annual global renewable energy resources image, yellow circle, Image Gallery) dwarfs supplies of any other source of power, including total reserves of all the fossil fuels on Earth (Annual global renewable energy resources image, small circle, Image Gallery).